 1. Cooked, Unseasoned Chicken, Turkey, or Beef

 Cooked, unseasoned chicken, turkey, and beef are all great sources of protein for your dog.
-It is important, however, to make sure that all the bones are removed from these meats before giving them to your dog.
-Removing bones from chicken, turkey, and beef reduces the risk of choking.
+However, make sure that all the bones are removed from these meats before giving them to your dog.
+Doing so reduces the risk of choking.

 "Even cooked bones are risky," says Dr. Sylvia Berns, Sploot’s Medical Director.
 "They can splinter in the dog's GI tract and cause issues such as perforations.
 It's a good reminder just in case (pet) parents think bones would be okay if cooked, which is not the case."

-Among these three common dog treats, the most balanced meat from this list is chicken.
-Chicken is high in protein but also low in fat which makes it the healthiest type of meat to serve canines.
+Among the three (chicken, turkey, and beef), the most balanced meat is chicken — as it is high in protein but also low in fat which makes it the healthiest type of meat to serve canines.

-As a final note for pet parents, a purely all-meat diet for dogs will not suffice.
-All of the above types of meat are excellent additions to your dog’s diet — but dogs also need nutrients and vitamins from other sources to stay healthy.
+Note: All of the above types of meat are excellent additions to your dog’s diet — but dogs also need nutrients and vitamins from other sources to stay healthy.
+A purely all-meat diet for dogs will not suffice.

 2. Cooked, Unseasoned Fish